 In conclusion, CVID pneumonia is a rare but serious complication of CVID that can lead to severe respiratory illness and even death if left untreated.

 If you have signs of CVID pneumonia, you should talk to your doctor.
-Such as persistent coughing and difficulty breathing, and to get tested if you are diagnosed with CVID.
-Early diagnosis and treatment can help prevent serious complications and improve your outcome.
+For example, persistent coughing and difficulty breathing, and to get tested if you are diagnosed with CVID.
+Early diagnosis and treatment can make all the difference in preventing severe complications and increasing your chances of a full recovery.

 F.A.Q